 - (b) With respect to the election of directors of seven (7) directors, each stockholder may vote such number of shares for as many as seven (7) persons he may choose to be elected from the list of nominees, or he may cumulate said shares and give one candidate as many votes as the number of his shares multiplied by seven (7) shall equal, or he may distribute them on the same principle among as many candidates as he shall see fit, provided that the total number of votes cast by him shall not exceed the number of shares owned by him multiplied by seven (7). - (c) Security ownership of certain record and beneficial owners and management. - 1.
-Security Ownership of Certain Record and Beneficial Owners l (ˈlacc Name and Address of Record Owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizens hip No. of Shares Held % Held Common Belle Corporation (Belle) 5/F Tower A, Two E- Com Center Palm Coast Ave., Mall of Asia Complex, CPB-1A Pasay City Belle Corporation (affiliate shareholder) Filipino 3,500,000,000 46.64 Common PCD Nominee Corp.
-(Filipino) G/F Makati Stock Exchange, 6767 Ayala Avenue, Makati City (please see footnote) Filipino 1,908,294,601 25.43 proxy form to the Company, which is not later than three (3) business days before the date of the meeting.
+Security Ownership of Certain Record and Beneficial Owners

-The persons or groups identified in the table below are known to the Company as directly or indirectly the record or beneficial owners of more than five percent (5%) of the Company's voting securities as of March 31, 2021:
+The persons or groups identified in the table below are known to the Company as directly or indirectly the record or beneficial owners of more than five percent (5%) of the Company's voting securities as of May 31, 2021: